Ga direct naar inhoud

 You will have another choice to make on your retirement date:

 • Variable pension benefit: we will continu to invest part of your pension capital after your retirement date.
-The amount of your benefit will depend on how your investments perform, among other things.
+The amount of your benefit will depend on how your investments perform.
 In other words, your benefit can rise and fall.
 We call this variable pension benefit.
 With the variable pension benefit of Nationale-Nederlanden, you can choose whether you want to continue to invest 15%, 30% 45% or 60% of your pension capital.
 The remainder of your benefit is a fixed amount.
-Please note: you can only choose a variable benefit at your retirement date if it matches your risk profile at that time.
+Please note : you can only choose a variable benefit at your retirement date if it matches your risk profile at that time.

 • Fixed pension benefit: we will no longer invest your pension capital after your retirement date.
 You will know the exact amount of your benefit for its entire duration.
 We call this a fixed pension benefit.
 With the fixed pension benefit of Nationale-Nederlanden, you will know exactly what you can expect.
 You can always choose a fixed benefit at your retirement date.